 DeviceNet Comm Status Code Indicates: Recommended Action 1 No connections established.
 Occurs on power-up until a device connection is established on the network.
 Establish a connection over DeviceNet to the PanelView.
 2 A connection is in the timed out state.
-Occurs once I/O messaging is stopped after an I/O connection has been running.
-Check the network wiring and that the master device (scanner) is operational.
-3 An Explicit-Client tag cannot be obtained.
-Occurs if the device associated with an Explicit-Client tag is not responding or the peer tag does not exist at the specified class, instance, and attribute number.
-Check the data location is correct and that the end device is attached and operational.
+Occurs when I/O polling stops after an I/O poll connection is running.
+Check that the network wiring and that the master device (scanner) is operational.
+3 An peer tag cannot be obtained.
+Occurs if the device associated with a peer tag is not responding or the peer tag does not exist at the specified class, instance, and attribute number.
+Ensure the data location is correct and that the end device is attached and operational.
 For write tags, ensure that the appropriate attribute is targeted.
 If the targeted device is UCMM capable, ensure it has enough explicit message connections to allow the PanelView to take one.
 If the targeted device is not UCMM capable, ensure that it is owned by a Master device (scanner).
 4 A zero length I/O message was received placing the I/O application in idle mode.
-Occurs when the scanner is in program mode.
+Occurs when scanner is in program mode.
 Error clears when switched back to run.
 Correct the problem of the Master sending the I/O idle condition.
 5 Message Overrun.
 Message traffic from the PanelView is being generated quicker than it is possible to send the data.
-Occurs with large I/O sizes when Change-Of- State is being used and state changes are occurring very quickly or if polling too fast.
-Slow down I/O polling or the state changes gen- erating change of state I/O messages.
-Use cyclic I/O at a fast heartbeat rate rather than change-of-state.
+Occurs with large I/O sizes when Change-Of-State is being used and state changes are occurring very quickly or if polling too fast.
+Slow down I/O polling or the state changes generating Change-of-State I/O messages.
+Use Cyclic I/O at a fast heartbeat rate rather than Change-of-State.
 Use the production inhibit capability on the master.
+6 Offline Connection Set Identify Received.
+An Offline Connection Set Point-to-Point Identify Message has been received.
+Occurs if a Client device on the network capable of executing the Offline Connection Set sends a Point-to-Point Identify message to the terminal while it is in the Offline State.
+(It failed Duplicate MAC ID Detection on startup).
+No action required.
+The error clears within 500 ms of the last Identify message sent.
+7 A Listen Only connection has timed out.
+It has not received a message in at least four times the expected packet rate value.
+This occurs if the message associated with the Listen Only tag is not occurring or was not identified correctly.
+Check that the Listen Only tags are properly configured.
+Verify that the associated message is occurring at the expected packet rate.
+DeviceNet traffic monitor may be helpful.
+10 Autobaud in Progress.
+Occurs on startup while the Autobaud process is executing.
+No action required.
+The error clears within 10 seconds, the maximum time allowed to detect a baud rate.
 11 No network power detected.
-Occurs if net- work 24V is not present.
-Check the wiring and termination resistors and make sure the baud rate is correct.
-Reset the terminal.
+Occurs if network 24V is not present.
+Check the wiring.
+This message will clear automatically when 24V power is restored.
 12 Dup MAC Failure.
 Occurs if the PanelView powers up with the same Node Address present on the network.
-Change the node address to an used address.
+Change the node address to an unused address and reset the terminal.
 13 Bus-off Interrupt occurred.
 CAN Chip is held in reset.
 Caused by noise on network signal lines or an attempt to connect to the network at the wrong baud rate.
 Check baud rate and network wiring, including termination resistors.
 Reset the terminal.

-These codes appear as a box in the middle of the screen.
+Alert codes appear as a box in the middle of the screen.
 Error 636 appears in the upper left corner.
 Operation of the terminal continues.
 Alert messages can be cleared.